Europol is democratically managed on the basis of a system of controls, checks and supervision of governance.

 Europol’s governing body, Management Board, gives it strategic guidance and oversees the implementation of its tasks.
 The Board comprises one high-ranking representative from each EU Member State and from the European Commission, each of whom has one vote.

 The Management Board, which must reach decisions by a two-thirds majority, meets at least twice a year to discuss a wide range of issues related to Europol’s current activities and its future development.
-It adopts Europol’s annual budget, its work programme or annual business plan and a general report on the previous year’s activities.
+It adopts Europol’s annual budget, its programming document and a general report on the previous year’s activities.

 It then submits these documents for endorsement to the Council of Ministers, which in turn forwards them to the European Parliament for its information.